learn-co-curriculum/dsc-selecting-data-v2-4/README.md

+Note: the `AS` keyword is technically optional when assigning an alias in SQL, so you may see examples that don't include it.
+In other words, you could just say `SELECT firstName name` and it would work the same as `SELECT firstName AS name`.
+However we recommend being more explicit and including the `AS`, so that it's clearer what your code is doing.

 ## Using SQL `CASE` Statements

 `CASE` statements appear very frequently in SQL technical interview questions.
 They are a type of conditional statement, similar to `if` statements in Python.
 Whereas Python uses the keywords `if`, `elif`, and `else`, SQL uses `CASE`, `WHEN`, `THEN`, `ELSE`, and `END`.